redhat-italy/osd-microservices-apps/eap7/offers/README.md

-echo-ha: Echo microservice Using HA
+echo-rs: Echo microservice Using JAX-RS (Java API for RESTful Web Services)
 ==========================================================================
 Author: Giuseppe Bonocore
 Level: Basic
-Technologies: Servlet, HA
+Technologies: CDI, JAX-RS
-Summary: The `echo-ha` demonstrates a simple Echo application, bundled and deployed as a WAR, in high availability.
+Summary: The `echo-rs` demonstrates a simple Echo application, bundled and deployed as a WAR, that uses *JAX-RS* to  Echo the payload.
 Target Product: JBoss EAP
 Source:

 What is it?
 -----------

-The `echo-ha` quickstart demonstrates the use of *Servlet* and *HA* in Red Hat JBoss Enterprise Application Platform.
+The `echo-rs` quickstart demonstrates the use of *CDI* and *JAX-RS* in Red Hat JBoss Enterprise Application Platform.

 System requirements